Browse|Generate|My Checklists

 Portable battery pack

 A 10,000-20,000 mAh power bank gets you 2-4 full phone charges.
-Must be carried in hand luggage, not checked baggage (airline rule).
-Anker is a reliable brand.
+Must be carried in hand luggage, not checked baggage (airline safety rule).
+Charge it fully the night before each travel day.

 Modern smartphones take excellent travel photos.
 Only bring a dedicated camera if you genuinely use one.
-A GoPro is great for water activities and action shots.
+An action camera is great for water activities and adventure shots.

 Noise-canceling earbuds or headphones

 Essential for flights, trains, and hostels.
-AirPods Pro or Sony WF-1000XM5 are top picks.
-Bring a wired backup for when they run out of battery on long flights.
+Active noise cancellation makes a huge difference on long-haul flights.
+Bring a wired backup for when wireless earbuds run out of battery.

 Travel Documents & Money